genuineted/theAttic/README.md

 # The Attic
-General storage for misfit ideas and non-project stuff. making a minor change.
+General storage for misfit ideas and non-project stuff.